TopperDEL/uplink.net/README.md

 **Prerequesits**

 Building the linux .so-file on Windows is possible with Windows Subsystem for Linux (WSL).
 Currently you need four files from the build-process above for Windows and Android.
+They are available in my fork of the uplink-c-repo.

 First of all make sure that git and go are installed on WSL.
 Starting with a fresh Debian, this would basically be the list of commands (according to [these instructions](https://sal.as/post/install-golan-on-wsl/)):